 Outlander Season Three Episode Breakdown

-*EPISODE ONE –
+*EPISODE ONE – THE BATTLE JOINED*

 - (Note that the episode interweaves the two timelines, but I have kept them separate to make my life easier)